Cold Gazpacho Soup to Beat the Heat

 1

-Over high heat, bring a pot of water to boil.
+First, bring a pot of water to a boil over high heat.

 2

-With a knife, make a cross on the bottom of each tomato.
-Drop in the boiling water for about 30 seconds, remove and transfer into a bowl of ice water.
+Using a knife, make a small X on the bottom of each tomato.
+Place the tomatoes in the boiling water for 30 seconds, then transfer them into a bowl of ice water to cool.

 3